With about 650,000 people, Memphis is the largest city in Tennessee. It comes up many times in the Tennessee social studies curriculum.

 In August 1878, doctors started reporting cases of yellow fever in Memphis.
 Among the symptoms of the disease were fevers, chills, a yellowing of the skin, and black vomit.

 There had been yellow fever epidemics there before, and people were terrified of the disease.
 Within days over half of Memphis’s citizens fled the city.
 About 20,000 people remained, and about 14,000 of them were African Americans (many of whom didn't leave because they didn’t have enough money to do so).

 Churches became makeshift hospitals.
 People were dying at such a pace that survivors couldn’t bury the dead fast enough.
 Most other towns in the area declared a quarantine against Memphis, which meant that no one from Memphis was allowed to come to their city (for fear that the disease would spread).

-African Americans proved far more likely to survive yellow fever than whites.
+African Americans proved far more likely to survive yellow fever than white people.
 Less than 1,000 of the 14,000 blacks who stayed in Memphis died from the fever.
 But about 5,000 of the 6,000 whites who stayed in the city died.

 The epidemic ended when the weather cooled off in October, but Memphis would never be the same.
 Many of the people who fled Memphis during the yellow fever never returned.
 The number of people who lived in Memphis would eventually start growing again in the 1880s.
 But you can imagine how nervous the words “yellow fever” would make them.

 By the way: People didn’t know what caused yellow fever to spread back then.
 Today we know that the disease was spread by mosquitos.

 There is a wonderful story about several nuns who died treating the sick during the yellow fever epidemic in the booklet The king's letter, the captains's flag and other stories.

 The rise and fall of Piggly Wiggly is one of the most unusual American business stories of all time.